- Fujitsu Group CSR Report

 The Sustainable Development Goals (SDGs) adopted by the United Nations in 2015 are a set of common goals to be achieved worldwide, including by developed countries, by 2030.
 Achieving these goals places considerable demand on private-sector enterprises to play an active and useful role through their technology and capacity for innovation.

+In this sense, the SDGs are one element in an ecosystem aimed at achieving the Fujitsu growth strategy of ‘connected services’, pointing the way to new business opportunities through ventures that work to resolve social issues.
 The Fujitsu Group sees the SDGs as a global common language and undertakes SDG-related activities as an opportunity for wide-ranging collaboration with other organizations, including international agencies and governments, private companies and non-governmental organizations (NGOs).
-Fujitsu recognizes SDGs as one of the elements in an ecosystem for achieving its growth strategy of 'connected services', seeing new business opportunities through ventures that work to resolve social issues.
-By adopting a multifaceted approach through cooperation with a large numbers of partners, we can create and grow social value on an even larger scale.
+By adopting a multifaceted approach through cooperation with many partners, we can create and grow social value on an even larger scale.

 Because the creation of value on a large scale by addressing the SDGs is inextricably tied to innovating its own business, Fujitsu is promoting a company-wide project that cuts across all levels.
 This is focused on staff members and includes executives in the Corporate, Sales and Business divisions, but also incorporates related divisions such as Fujitsu Laboratories and the Fujitsu Research Institute.
 From the perspective primarily of sustainability and social responsibility by the Corporate division, the perspective of business development by the Sales division, and the perspective of solutions by the Business division, as a starting point we are collaborating in the verification and promotion of businesses that offer solutions to social issues – cementing new ties through the co-creation of both social and economic value.